alechenninger/blog/posts/fakes.md

 As the software industry is increasingly concerned with safe, frequent production rollouts, fakes increasingly make sense as a shipped _feature of our software_ rather than merely compiled-away test code.
-As a feature, fakes work as in-memory, out-of-the-box replacements of complicated external process dependencies and the burdensome configuration and coupling they bring along with them.
-**Running a service can then be effortless by way of a default, in-memory configuration**, also called a [hermetic server][hermetic-server] (as in "hermetically sealed").
+As a feature, fakes work as in-memory, out-of-the-box replacements of complicated external process dependencies–dependencies which may not even yet be specified–and the burdensome configuration and coupling they bring along with them. **Running a service can then be effortless by way of a default, in-memory configuration**, also called a [hermetic server][hermetic-server] (as in "hermetically sealed").
 As a feature, it is one of developer experience, though it still [profoundly impacts customer experience through safer and faster delivery][accelerate].

 The ability to quickly and easily start any version of your service with zero external dependencies is game changing.
 A new teammate can start up your services locally with simple system setup and one